Digital Herrnhut

 In this sub-project, we utilise modern technical possibilities to make Moravian knowledge archives accessible for academic teaching.
 The central starting point for the virTUos sub-project is the creation and enrichment of 3D models of historical sites of the Moravian Church and their use in educational contexts (academic teaching also in international cooperation and citizen science).
 Some aspects, and some models, are briefly presented here on this page for illustrative purposes.
 You can find more detailed information on our blog.

 - At the DH2023 under the theme Collaboration as Opportunity from 10-14 July 2023, the virTUos partners Katherine Faull (Bucknell University, USA), Philipp Tögel (KIT) and Alexander Lasch (TUD), with the participation of Juan Garcés (SLUB), presented possibilities and results of cooperation with regard to research into Herrnhut knowledge archives in the panel "Transforming the Pietist Tradition: Disciplinary Innovation through Linked Digital Engagement".
+Video recordings and presentations are available on the project blog.

 Alexander Lasch, Katherine Faull und Philipp Tögel auf der DH2023.